ayush-pandey/ayush-pandey.github.io/toggle_switch/toggle_blog.md

 I also show that the toggle switch system is input to state stable and give appropriate bounds and convergence rates for it.

 ### Toggle switch dynamics -
 Two proteins - LacI and TetR repress each other.
 The regulation is on a transcriptional level, that is each protein binds to the gene of the other protein to prevent that gene from transcribing to mRNA (which in turn forms the protein) --- hence effectively regulating (preventing) the expression of the other protein.
 The mathematical dynamics given make this mechanism clear.
-For more details about how to derive such a mathematical model for this system, refer to Chapter 2 in <sup>2</sup>.
+For more details about how to derive such a mathematical model for this system, refer to Chapter 2 in this book<sup>2</sup>.
 ![toggle-switch](model_pic.PNG)

 #### Domain of attraction